-Increased, repetitive flooding in New Jersey, especially recovery from the excessive flooding caused by Hurricane Irene in 2011, led Morris County Freeholders to expand the floodplain mitigation efforts of our current open space initiative by creating a specific sub-program for the buyout of flood-prone residential properties on March 14, 2012.
+Increased, repetitive flooding in New Jersey, especially recovery from the excessive flooding caused by Hurricane Irene in 2011, led Morris County Freeholders to expand the floodplain mitigation efforts of our current open space initiative by creating a specific grant program for the buyout of flood-prone residential properties on March 14, 2012.
 The Morris County Preservation Trust Fund will provide funding for this program.

 Working closely with funding partners at the local, state and federal levels, Morris County will mitigate this situation by assisting municipalities with the acquisition of flood damaged properties, requiring the demolition of structures on-site and permanently preserving the land therein.